 - Compared to standard chemotherapeutic drugs or biologics, there is limited systemic exposure

-Mechanistically, antibody-drug conjugates exert their activity by (1) selective binding of antibody to tumor, (2) internalization and (3) lysosomal degradation and release of the cytotoxic payload, leading to cytotoxic cell death.
+Mechanistically, antibody-drug conjugates exert their activity by (1) selective binding of the antibody to tumor, (2) internalization and (3) lysosomal degradation, and release of the cytotoxic payload, leading to cytotoxic cell death.

 01: An Innovative Therapeutic Application

-To date, five antibody-drug conjugates have received market approval and nearly 100 investigational ADCs are currently in pre-clinical and clinical trials.
+To date, eight antibody-drug conjugates have received market approval and nearly 100 investigational ADCs are currently in pre-clinical and clinical trials.

 Because these agents are capable of delivering highly cytotoxic payloads directly to tumor cells they can be used to achieve high lethality toward the targeted cancer cells while leaving healthy cells unharmed.

 In linking monoclonal antibodies with cytotoxic agents, scientists have been able to optimize the features of both components.

 The key components of antibody-drug conjugates include a monoclonal antibody, a stable linker, and a cytotoxic agent to target a variety of cancers.
 The cytotoxic (anticancer) drug is chemically linked (conjugated using disulfide or non-cleavable thioether linker chemistry) to a monoclonal antibody that recognizes a specific tumor-associated antigen, making the drug combination very specific.

 In simple terms, antibody-drug conjugates deliver “deactivated” cytotoxins to specific cancer cells.
 Once in the tumor cell – internalization – the cytotoxin is released after which it regains its full – cancer-killing – cytotoxic activity.
 In turn, this leads to rapid cell death.